4dcu-be/GwentRank/README.md

 and calculate additional statistics about the current season, popularity of the game in different countries, players' efficiency, players national rank, ...

-Furthermore there is a notebook to estimate how many Pro Players there are and not just the 2860 that is shown in the rankings.
+Furthermore there is a notebook to estimate how many Pro Players there actually are as there are only 2860 reported on the Gwent Masters Website.

-You can find out how to do this and more in the notebook in this repository, or launch it directly from this page using the Binder button at the top.
+Both notebooks can be launched directly into Binder so you can play with the code without installing anything.

-A detailed description of this project you can find on the [4DCu.be blog](http://blog.4dcu.be/programming/games/2020/09/01/GwentProRankAnalysis.html)
+More details can be found on my blog [4DCu.be](http://blog.4dcu.be/programming/games/2020/09/01/GwentProRankAnalysis.html)